What are the costs and benefits of perfectionism?

-For the sake of this post, the definition of perfectionism I’m using is illustrated in those persons whose standards are high and beyond reach and reason, people who strain compulsively and unremittingly toward impossible goals and who measure their own worth entirely in terms of productivity and accomplishment without boundaries.
-This compulsion impacts the spiritual, emotional and physical health of the perfectionist and possibly the people around them.
-Add diminishing self-control, troubled personal relationships and low self-esteem to that as well.
+“People whose standards are beyond reach and reason.
+They compulsively and unremittingly force impossible goals upon themselves and measure their own sense of worth in terms of productivity and accomplishment without boundaries.
+This compulsion impacts their spiritual, emotional and physical health as well as the people around them.
+With time, they experience diminishing self-control, troubled personal relationships and low self-esteem”.

 Guess I use the power of love to help break my perfectionism and gift the love back to me.
 Works “Perfectly!”